Ch-sriram/Just-Git-In/README.md

       <strong>modified:    README.md</strong>
 </pre>

-We can see that we've our modifications detected in both the stagin area and in our working directory.
+We can see that we've our modifications detected in both the staging area and in our working directory.

 Now, there maybe times when we need to go to a different commit point.
 Example: If we made a mistake in the last commit that we shouldn't have committed in the first place, then we would want to rollback to a previous commit before that last commit.
 To check all the commits we ever made, we will use our git alias i.e, using <code>git hist</code> (which is same as <code>git log --all --oneline --graph --decorate</code>) command and we should see something similar to the following output in our terminal: